 Many freelancers can work wherever there is wi-fi and a desk.
 As this mobile freelance community grows, so to do the methods of connecting its members to workspaces around the world.
 Free Desk Here is an initiative that connects creatives with studios that can offer them free desk space.
 Jeffreydavis.sharedby.
 How To Tell If You're Creative (Hint: You Might Be A Bit Of A Jerk)

 A study out of BI Norwegian Business School has determined the signposts of a "creative" personality.
 Conducted by Professor Øyvind L. Martinsen, the study posed 200 questions to 481 people.
+The subjects fell into three categories.
 Malcolm Gladwell: Creative Types: Embrace Chaos.
 3 Paths Toward A More Creative Life.
 Everyone can learn to be more creative, but to become very creative, I’ve come to believe you need to lead a creative life.

 A More Resilient Species.
 “A playful brain is a more adaptive brain,” writes ethologist Sergio Pellis in The Playful Brain: Venturing to the Limits of Neuroscience.